 Although we would rather meet you in person, we welcome you to PC Virtual Admissions.

 We have created a live web series so you can "meet" students, teachers and administrators, learn about Penn Charter and ask your questions.
-Select from eight webinar topics.
+Recordings from our virtual web series coming soon!

 Visit Campus from Home